Nikolay0305/AtmOperations/README.md

 ## Features

 - **User Authentication**: Users can log in using their card number.
 The program checks if the card number exists, then prompts for the PIN associated with that card number.
-- **Account Operations**: After logging in, users can check their current balance, change their PIN, withdraw or deposit money.
+- **Account Operations**: After logging in, users can check their current balance, change their PIN and withdraw or deposit money.
 - **Database Seeding**: The database is seeded with a few example users to demonstrate functionality.

 ## How to Set Up the Connection String